lgf78103/Structure-propagation-for-zero-shot-learning/README.md

 # Structure-propagation-for-zero-shot-learning
-Guangfeng Lin*, Yajun Chen, Caixia Fan, Fan Zhao, Cuining Jing.
+Guangfeng Lin*, Yajun Chen, Fan Zhao.

 # Abstract
 The key of zero-shot learning is how to find the information